 ‘Mainly Meditation’ Mornings at Kagyu Ling

-‘Mainly Meditation’ Saturdays at Kagyu Ling offer a chance to find some quiet space and time and learn the simple techniques of calm-abiding meditation.
+‘Mainly Meditation’ mornings at Kagyu Ling offer a chance to find some quiet space and time and learn the simple techniques of calm-abiding meditation.
 All are welcome, whether you’re new to meditation and Buddhism, or already have some experience.

 ‘Mainly Meditation’ will be held on Saturdays 15 February, 14 March and 25 April 2020.

 There will be two sessions of guided reflection and meditation: 11am to 11.45am and 12.15 to 1pm.
 You’ll be given a clear explanation of the simple technique of calm-abiding meditation, along with a short introduction to some of the key teachings of Buddhism.

 People with a serious interest in Buddhism, or who have already taken refuge, are invited to start the day at 10am, with the 16 Arhats puja.